Want to level up your Facebook tagging skills?

 1. Can I tag a Facebook business page using my personal account?

 Yes.
-You can tag a business page from your personal account by typing “@” followed by the business name.
-Make sure the page settings allow tagging from others.
+You can tag a Facebook business page from your personal account by typing “@” and the page name.
+If tagging doesn’t work, check the page settings, since some business pages block tagging from others.

 2. Why can’t I tag a person or page on Facebook?

-3. Do tagged posts show up in search results on Facebook?
+3. Do tagged posts show up in Facebook search?

-They can, if the post is public and the tagged person or page allows tagged content to be seen.
-This can increase discoverability, especially for business pages.
+Yes, if the post is public and the tagged person or page allows it.
+Tagged posts may appear in Facebook search tags, improving discoverability for business pages.

 4. How do I stop others from tagging my business page?

-5. Can tagging help improve SEO or visibility outside Facebook?
+5. Can tagging improve SEO or visibility outside Facebook?

 Indirectly, yes.
-While tags themselves don’t affect Google rankings, tagged content that gets shared widely can bring more traffic to your page, which supports visibility and potential backlinks.
+While Facebook tags don’t directly affect Google rankings, tagged posts that are widely shared can bring traffic and backlinks, which boost visibility outside Facebook.